How much can I rent my property for? Cognitive Biases in Pricing Your Rental

 You can make riskier bets knowing that you’ve gone through the exercise of understanding the most probable outcomes first.

 You can also be more nimble with your strategy and adjust when probability shifts.
-For example, if your property is likely not the best in your neighborhood, maybe it is worth it to invest some into fixing it up in order to increase the probability that you will earn a certain rent amount by a certain date.
+For example, if your property is likely not the best in your neighborhood, it could be worth investing on fixing it up to increase the probability of earning a certain rent amount by a certain date.

-As stated by Don Ganguly, CEO of Homeunion, the top performing real estate investors are aware of the trends and economic influences in their investment area, while keeping an eye on their pricing stratgy.
+As stated by Don Ganguly, CEO of Homeunion, top performing real estate investors are aware of the trends and economic influences in their investment area while keeping an eye on their pricing strategy.

-Only an amateur real estate investor would build his real estate investment strategy solely around yield and maximizing rents.
-Yet that is how we often compare investment properties or validate owning one.
+Only amateur real estate investors build their real estate investment strategy solely around yield and maximizing rents.
+Yet, that is how we often compare investment properties or validate owning one.